SangYukekeaiai/spinalflow-sim/README.md

   - No model-level per-configuration CSV is emitted.
   - No model-level aggregated totals CSV is emitted.
   - Cache traces are also placed under `layer<L>/`.
-  - Reuse distributions are per-layer only.
+  - Reuse-distance distributions are written once per layer under `reuse_distance_distribution/`.

 Cache Trace Files
 - The simulator can emit detailed cache traces when enabled in code.